Buffalo Bill (The Silence of the Lambs): Modus operandi

 When Starling sees a moth flutter by, she realizes she has found the killer and orders him to surrender.
-Gumb flees into the basement and stalks her with a revolver and night vision goggles.
+Gumb flees into the basement, switches off the lights (leaving the basement pitch black) and stalks her with a revolver and night vision goggles.
 Just as he is about to shoot Starling, she hears him behind her, turns around and opens fire, killing him.
 In the novel, he addresses his final words to her, asking her, "How does it feel to be so beautiful?" before choking to death on his own blood.

 Influences

-Harris based various elements of Gumb's MO on six real-life serial killers:
+Harris based various elements of Gumb's MO on three real-life serial killers: